oskaddddd/Updating-LOS-with-micro-g-and-magisk/README.md

 ### Sideload the magisk package
 ```
-adb sideload {path-to-magisk}.zip
+adb sideload <path-to-magisk>.zip
 ```
 After this you can reboot.
 The startup may take a little longer.

 Navigate to the magisk app.
 It may promt you to do some stuff.
 Follow the instructions there.
-That's it
+That's it.
+Here's a link with more detailed info: https://magiskmodule.gitlab.io/proguide/update-lineageos-adb-sideload/